arras-energy/gridlabd-old/docs/Subcommand/Geodata.md

 ## `distance`

-The distance dataset provides simple distance calculations using the haversine formule for `(latitude,longitude)` tuples.
+The `distance` dataset provides simple distance calculations using the haversine formule for `(latitude,longitude)` tuples.

 ## `elevation`

-The elevation dataset provides 1 arcsecond resolution ground elevation data from the USGS.
+The `elevation` dataset provides 1 arcsecond resolution ground elevation data from the USGS.
 The default data source is located at `http://geodata.gridlabd.us/elevation/10m`.

+## `address`

+The `address` dataset provides address resolution for the United States.
+The data is obtained from Nominatim using the geocode library.

+## `utility`

+The `utility` dataset delivers utility service territories and information provided by ArcGis for the Homeland Infrastructure Foundation-Level Data (HIFLD) website.

 ## `vegetation`

-The vegetation dataset provides 7 layers of data about vegetation.
+The `vegetation` dataset provides 7 layers of data about vegetation.
 Available layers are "canopy_cover", "canopy_height", "base_height", "bulk_density", "layer_count", "fuel_density", and "surface_fuels"..
 You must subscribe to the
 Forest Observatory service to use this dataset.

 ## `weather`

-The weather dataset provides historical, current, and short term forecasts of dry bulk, wet bulb, solar, and wind data from NOAA.
+The `weather` dataset provides historical, current, and short term forecasts of dry bulk, wet bulb, solar, and wind data from NOAA.

 ## `census`

-The census dataset provides economic and population data from the US Census Bureau.
+The `census` dataset provides economic and population data from the US Census Bureau.

 ## `building`

-The building dataset provides build environment data from NREL.
+The `building` dataset provides build environment data from NREL.
 Available layers are "building_type" and "building_size".

 ## `transportation`

-The transportation dataset provides mobility data from traffic data services.
+The `transportation` dataset provides mobility data from traffic data services.
 You must subscribe to the TrafficView service to use this dataset.

 # Examples